 Best for Brightening: Fenty Skin Fat Water Pore-Refining Toner Serum

 Who knew Rihanna was out here using witch hazel in her Fenty Skin line, namely the Fat Water serum toner hybrid.
-This thick water-based treatment product is really effective when it comes to evening out the skin, thanks to niacinamide, Barbados cherry, cactus flower, and lemon myrtle.
+This thick water-based product is really effective when it comes to evening out the skin, thanks to ingredients like niacinamide, Barbados cherry, and cactus flower.
 It’s also really plumping, so try tapping it into damp skin after you cleanse for extra bounce.

 Best Mist: Dermalogica Clear Start Micro Pore Mist